Iwakuni Castle

 How do I get to Iwakuni Castle?

 The nearest station is Iwakuni Station (JR San'yo Main Line) or Shin-Iwakuni Station (JR Sanyo Shinkansen).
-It is approximately a 30-minute walk from the station.
+From there it is about 30 minutes on foot.
 Bus from Iwakuni Station to 'Kintaikyo' bus stop (approximately 20 minutes).
 From there, cross the Kintai Bridge on foot (¥310) and take the ropeway to the castle summit.
 The ropeway runs every few minutes.
-Parking: Large free parking area on the east bank of the Nishiki River, near the Kintai Bridge approach.
-Fills up during cherry blossom season and public holidays.
-Accessible with a JR Pass.

 How much does Iwakuni Castle cost to enter?